-When it comes to gas grills between $250 and $500 (see my list of the Top 10 Gas Grills between $250 and $500 for specific recommendations) you start to find a lot more manufacturers, a lot more models, and a lot more confusion.
-Companies like Broil-King (who currently dominate this price range), Char-Broil, and a wide range of store brands all have many models to offer.
+When it comes to gas grills between $250 and $500, you start to find a lot more manufacturers, a lot more models, and a lot more confusion.
+Companies like Broil-King, Char-Broil, and a wide range of store brands all have many models to offer.
 There are also a lot of store brand grills in this price range, many of which you will want to avoid.

-When shopping for one of these gas grills don't be afraid to dig down inside to see how it is put together.
-It is a good idea to remove the cooking grates on the showroom floor and take a look at the burners.
+When shopping for one of these gas grills, don't be afraid to dig down inside to see how it is put together.
+Consider removing the cooking grates on the showroom floor and take a look at the burners.
 The burners in almost all grills in this price range are stainless steel, tubular burners.
 This is when a magnet will really come in handy.
 If the magnet sticks to the burners they are low-grade stainless steel.
 Avoid these grills.
-If a burner is going to last more than a few seasons it should be heavy duty, 304 stainless steel.
+If a burner is going to last more than a few seasons, it should be heavy duty, 304 stainless steel.
 If the burner feels lightweight don't buy the grill.

 Gas Grills in this price range should offer you high, even heating and most of the name brand grills do.
 You should also get some good versatility out of one of these grills.
 While you will find that some shortcuts have been taken with some of the grills in this price range you should expect at least 5 years good service out of a grill that costs between $250 and $500.
 That lifespan can easily be increased to 10 years with care and the occasional replacement part.

 Since most grills come with warranties and since the brand name manufacturers offer good warranties and tend to actually honor them, it is important that you register your grill and are prepared to take advantage of failed parts.

 Good customer support is something you should expect in this price range, and if the maker of your grill doesn't offer it, you don't want their grill.